sandgraham/base-design-docs/README.md

 There are a couple more conventions to keep in mind:

-- We only use Pages that start with a capital letter.
+- We only use Canvases and Frames that start with a capital letter.
-- We only use Frames that start with a captial letter and are visible.
+- We only use Frames that are visible.

 So, given any arbitrary Project, provided at build-time as `FIGMA_PROJECT_ID`, so long as the files in the project follow the above conventions, we can build a website.